 - Ask children to recognise the images on the posters.
-Discuss what happens to items put in the green lidded refuse bin, yellow lidded recycling bin, worm farms, compost bins and green waste bins if appropriate. - Hold up the waste items on the cut out squares one by one, and ask children where that item should go (i.e., the green lidded refuse bin, yellow lidded recycling bin, worm farm, compost bin or green waste bin if appropriate). - Invite one child to stick the item in the correct place on the posters. - Repeat, so each child has an opportunity to stick an item on the posters. - When complete, highlight the different volume of items in the recycling bin, refuse bin and compost or worm farm.
-Only a few items should have ended up on the refuse bin poster.
-Discuss the environmental benefits of having less rubbish in the refuse bin and the benefits of reusing and recycling.
+Discuss what happens to items put in the red lidded general waste bin, yellow lidded recycling bin, worm farms, compost bins and green waste bins if appropriate. - Hold up the waste items on the cut out squares one by one, and ask children where that item should go (i.e. the red lidded general waste bin, yellow lidded recycling bin, worm farm, compost bin or green waste bin if appropriate). - Invite one child to stick the item in the correct place on the posters. - Repeat, so each child has an opportunity to stick an item on the posters. - When complete, highlight the different volume of items in the recycling bin, general waste bin and compost or worm farm.
+Only a few items should have ended up on the general waste bin poster.
+Discuss the environmental benefits of having less rubbish in the general waste bin and the benefits of reusing and recycling.